Code-Institute-Submissions/boshea5--Time-Talks-Code-Institute-Project-1-HTML-CSS/README.md

 ## Testing User Stories

- *As a user I want to be able to navigate through the whole site smoothly.
+ Q:As a user I want to be able to navigate through the whole site smoothly.
- Navigation is at the top left the page in the form of the navigation menu.
+ Ans:Navigation is at the top left the page in the form of the navigation menu.
 <br>
-*As a user I want to understand the purpose of the site upon loading it.
+Q:As a user I want to understand the purpose of the site upon loading it.
- The Home page has a large hero image of a watch along with the logo having a watch inserted between Time and Talks
+Ans:The Home page has a large hero image of a watch along with the logo having a watch inserted between Time and Talks
 <br>
-*As a user I want to easily be able to subscribe to the Time Talk Webinars.
+Q:As a user I want to easily be able to subscribe to the Time Talk Webinars.
-There is a simple clear form to fill in with Name and Email at the bottom of the page
+Ans:There is a simple clear form to fill in with Name and Email at the bottom of the page
 <br>
-*As a user I want to know details, content, contributors and topics about the Time Talks.
+Q:As a user I want to know details, content, contributors and topics about the Time Talks.
- In every section it is clearly pointed using images and written content about the Time Talks mission.
+ Ans:In every section it is clearly pointed using images and written content about the Time Talks mission.
 <br>
-*As a user I want to connect with Time Talks on social media.
+Q:As a user I want to connect with Time Talks on social media.
- The footer allows clickable links to connect with socila media platforms
+Ans:The footer allows clickable links to connect with socila media platforms

-#Bugs
+## Bugs

-## Uresolved
+### Uresolved

 ![57E0849F-DBA9-48E0-9DA8-DEB57B49F997](https://user-images.githubusercontent.com/96124619/148692463-8fa3fa33-48c8-4181-b249-48c9911a56ec.jpeg)